tum-esi/SEEMQTT/KeyStore/KeyNote/README.md

 # The KeyNote Trust-Management System
 You can download the original KeyNote trust management library from here: https://www.cs.columbia.edu/~angelos/keynote.html.
+To read more about the the system, you can read [The KeyNote Trust-Management System, Version 2"](https://datatracker.ietf.org/doc/rfc2704/)

 ## New Features